JHentges/eNET_TCP_Server/README.md

 # eNET_TCP_Server
-# eNET_TCP_Server
-Protocol 2.0 library for eNET- devices from ACCES.
+## Protocol 2.0 library for eNET- devices from ACCES.

 This library code is intended to be used by a TCP Listener, aioenetd, running on an Intel Sitara AM64x processor's Linux image (Ubuntu, buildroot, Yocto, whatever).